NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Signature Bond

 The next level of bond would be what I would characterize as a signature bond.
-That's where:
+This is a form of bail where:

 • if you flee the jurisdiction, then